There are a large number of

 argument with the common directory removed; else return the whole second

-separating the file name from the directory.
-For example:
+effect of separating the file name from the directory.

 - @expand-wild{pathname}

-match the pattern, with a newline following each one.
-If there are no matches,
+that match the pattern, with a newline following each one.
+If there are

-a warning is written to the error output and the return value is empty.
-This
+no matches, a warning is written to the error output and the return value

-wild card expansion is done by an MS-DOS system call, so it is consistent with
+is empty.
+This wild card expansion is done by a system call, so it

 - @err{string}

-value.
 This can be used to write error messages or status messages.
-Don't

-forget that newlines must be explicitly provided, so the argument typically
+Don't forget that newlines must be explicitly provided, so the argument

 - @out{string}

-arises during translation of a recursive argument, where @out can be
+The distinction arises during translation of a recursive argument, where

 - @write{pathname;string}

-- First the first argument is evaluated and the file that it names is opened
+First the first argument is evaluated and the file that it names is

-for writing.
-If the pathname is ``-'', then standard output will be
+opened for writing.
+If the pathname is “-”, then standard

-used.
-If the same identical pathname has previously been used in a
+output will be used.
+If the same identical pathname has previously been

-@write call, then it will continue writing to the end of the same
+used in a @write call, then it will continue writing to the end

 Then the second argument is evaluated, with its output being directed to